 Though less common, you can also get a Campylobacter infection from:

 Yes, it’s possible for you to spread the infection to others.
-The bacteria live in your poop and from there can travel to your hands or elsewhere for other people to encounter.
+The bacteria live in your poop.
+From there, they can spread from your hands to other people.
 If someone touches a contaminated surface and then touches their mouth, they might get sick.
 But transmission between humans doesn’t happen as often as other methods (like eating undercooked poultry).

-To avoid spreading Campylobacter, wash your hands thoroughly after using the bathroom.
+To avoid spreading Campylobacter, wash your hands well after using the bathroom.

 It’s generally safe to return once the diarrhea goes away and your poop becomes solid.
 But your healthcare provider is the best person to ask about how soon you or your child can return to normal activities.
 If you handle food or work in healthcare, you may need to stay home until all your symptoms are gone to avoid the risk of getting others sick.